 ‘If we could control our tongues, we would be perfect and could also control ourselves in every other way.’
 James 3:2 NLT

-When it comes to your tongue, here are three rules:
+When it comes to your tongue, here are 3 rules:

 (1) Don’t speak too quickly.
 ‘We all make many mistakes.
 For if we could control our tongues, we… could also control ourselves in every other way.’
-Because you can never be totally aware of all the sensitivities of a person, you must rely on the Holy Spirit to direct your speech in a way that doesn’t tap into their pain or other negative experiences.
-Everybody has a different sensitivity level, depending on their past experiences.
+You can never be totally aware of all the sensitivities of a person, so you must rely on the Holy Spirit to direct your speech in a way that doesn’t trigger their pain.
+Everybody has a different sensitivity level, depending on their negative past experiences.
 That includes you too.
-So practise not being easily offended, and giving others the benefit of the doubt when they say something that could be misconstrued as offensive.
+So practise not being easily offended, and giving others the benefit of the doubt when they say something that could be misunderstood as offensive.

 (2) Don’t respond too quickly.
 ‘To answer before listening—that is folly and shame.’
 (Proverbs 18:13 NIV) Before you speak, listen carefully and make sure you understand what is really being said.
 And if you don’t—say so.
 Your need to ‘look good’ can cause you to lose respect in the eyes of the person you’re seeking to impress.